ironscar/dba-starter/postgres/docs/tables.md

 - Allows insert, update and delete all in one query
 - Insert new records and update/delete existing record based on some condition

 ---

+## Utility tables

+- Utility tables store system information like what type of columns, what tables, what database objects etc
+- Few of them are covered in the corresponding sql files

+---